sr99622/Cayenue/README.md

   sudo nano smb.conf
   ```

   You will now be starting from a clean slate.
 The following text saved into the `smb.conf` file will create a sharing configuration that is compatible with the application.
-For this configuration, you will need to know the account under which Onvif GUI was installated.
+For this configuration, you will need to know the account under which Cayenue was installated.
 For example, if you created a user onvif-gui, and were logged on as that user during the time the appliation was installed, the default directory for the application will be /home/onvif-gui.
 The configuration shown below will share two sub-directories used by the program, namely Videos and Pictures.

   ```
   [global]